ellysh/video-game-bots/InGameBots/protection.md

 ```
 You can see that the life parameter is stored in the global variable with the `gLife` name.
 After initialization the value equals to `MAX_LIFE` constant, i.e. 20.
 The state of keyboard key is checked in the `while` loop.
 We use [`GetAsyncKeyState`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646293%28v=vs.85%29.aspx) WinAPI function for this check. `GetAsyncKeyState` function has only one input parameter that defines the virtual-key code, which state should be checked.
 The parameter equals to `0x31` value, i.e. key *1* in our case.
 Then we decrement the life value in case the *1* key is not pressed.
 Otherwise, we increment the life value.
 One second delay is performed by `Sleep` WinAPI function.

-You can compile and launch the test application to clarify, how it works.
+You can compile in "Debug" configuration and launch the test application to clarify, how it works.

 ### Investigation of Test Application